 - Requests for information must be made in writing on agency letterhead and faxed to: (916) 653-7625.

-- If the information requested is for a closed case, the following information must be provided:
+- The following information must be provided:

 - The participant's name,